shaiscytale/shaiscytale/README.md

 # Hello, I'm Math - _shaiscytale_ - Leroy ! 👋

 ## Pretty passionnate about learning and writing stuff, many of my friends would say that I'm a :
-- very enthusiastic code person
+- very enthusiastic code person (can talk for hours about patterns...
+I lost a GF for this)
 - bookworm ( Herbert, Murakami and many others )
 - constructed languages maniac ( did you hear about [Lojban](https://en.wikipedia.org/wiki/Lojban) or [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona) ? )

+### Currently I'm working on :
+- my frontend skills (mostly Reactjs)
+- learning machine learning bases
+- a personal constructed language

 ### My favourite tech are :